 Choose the word or set of words that, when inserted in the sentence, best fits the meaning of the sentence as a whole.

-Always cover the answer choices before you read the sentence.
-Read the sentence carefully, and use the clues in the sentence to predict a word to fill the blank.
-Match your prediction to the correct answer choice, eliminating any answers that do not match.
-Be sure to look at every choice before you select an answer.
+Always cover your answers and read the sentence carefully.
+You will be able to use context clues to predict a word to fill the blank.
+Then you can match your prediction to the correct answer and eliminate any words that do not match.
+Be sure to look at all of the answer choices before selecting your answer.

 Words used in this SC: